datacraft-dsc/DEPs/12/README.md

 The provenance metadata must include:

 - Agents:
-  - The Agent (software implementation that runs the operation) that invoked the service
+  - The Agent (software implementation that runs the operation) that runs the Operation
   - The consumer that invoked the operation

 - Entities:
   - A list of of inputs to this activity.
 It could contains a list of data assets and algorithms.
-  - a list of outputs generated by this activity, referred to as "this" identifier.
+  - A list of outputs generated by this activity, referred to as "this" identifier.
 If multiple outputs are generated, each one is registered as a separate asset.

 - Activity:
   - The operation that was invoked (e.g model training)